 Every day, millions of computer users share files online.
 Whether it is music, games, video, or software, peer-to-peer (P2P) file sharing allows users to share all kinds of content.
 To share files, you download special software that connects your computer to an informal network of other computers running the same software.
-Millions of users could be connected to each other through this software at one time.
 The software is often free and easy to access.

 However, file sharing can have a number of risks.
 For example, when you are connected to file-sharing programs, you could unknowingly allow others to copy private files you never intended to share.
-You could download material that is protected by copyright laws and find yourself mired in legal issues.
+You could download material that is protected by copyright laws and find yourself with legal issues as a result.
 You could download a virus or facilitate a security breach.
 Or you could unwittingly download pornography labeled as something else.

 To secure the personal information stored on your computer, the FTC suggests that you: